‘Dancing With The Stars’ Finale: Cher, Ne-Yo & Pitbull To Perform As Final 4 Couples Vie For Mirrorball Trophy

-The Dancing with the Stars finale will not only feature the series’ final four celebrities as they vie for the show’s coveted mirrorball trophy but will also showcase performances from superstar singers Cher, Ne-Yo and Pitbull.
+The Dancing with the Stars finale will not only feature the series’ final four celebrities as they vie for the show’s coveted mirrorball trophy, it will also showcase performances from superstar singers Cher, Ne-Yo, and Pitbull.

-When she last appeared on Dancing with the Stars, the Oscar-winning actress had to be bleeped by the show’s censors for using several words that were inappropriate during her critique of Elizabeth Berkley and Val Chmerkovskiy‘s jazz routine set to her song “Bang Bang” reported Entertainment Weekly.
+When she last appeared on Dancing with the Stars, the Oscar-winning actress had to be bleeped by the show’s censors for using several words that were inappropriate during her critique of Elizabeth Berkley and Val Chmerkovskiy‘s jazz routine set to her song “Bang Bang,” reported Entertainment Weekly.

 Also during her last appearance on DWTS, Cher performed her smash tune, “Believe.”